[LUM#19] Forever Wood

 © SWllr – stock.adobe.com

 But its use is widespread in both hemispheres, as evidenced by the 88.5 million people who rely on wood fuels as their primary source of heat, mainly in North America and Europe.
-“In fact, the University of Montpellier’s buildings are themselves heated by a wood-fired boiler, the researcher notes.
+“In fact, the University of Montpellier’s facilities are themselves heated by a wood-fired boiler, the researcher notes.

 And wood is on the rise everywhere: “It’s the leading source of renewable energy in France, ahead of solar and wind power.
 And in a tight market where gas and oil prices are skyrocketing, more and more people want to heat their homes with wood, notes Bruno Clair.